 Brightness levels are good too, meaning that on a sunny day you will still be able to use the phone like you usually would without having to put your shades on or run for cover.

-The Moto G6 Play runs Android 8.0 out of the box, and if you’ve ever owned a Motorola phone before, then you’ll know that they do a good job at giving you a software setup that it extremely close to stock Android.
+The Moto G6 Play runs Android 8.0 out of the box, and if you’ve ever owned a Motorola phone before, then you’ll know that they do a good job at giving you a software setup that is extremely close to stock Android.

 The phone feels very similar to a phone with vanilla Android, a very clean and easy to use setup.
-We do recommend changing the slime green background though is its really ugly.
+We do recommend changing the slime green background though is it’s really ugly.